 Eleanor is also a member/ Past President of the Soroptimist of Vista.
 She supports all their community events and fundraisers.
-For many years she was also involved with the Vista Village Business Association where she promoted the redevelopment of downtown Vista.
-Some of the projects she coordinated include the Vista Rod Run and the Thursday Night Downtown Street Fair.
+For many years she was also involved with the Vista Village Business Association Born November 1, 1953 in Cleveland, OH (the second of six chilwhere she promoted the redevelopment of downtown Vista.
+Some of the projects she coordinated include the Vista Rod Run and the Thursday Night Downtown Ordinance Disposal (EOD) technician.
+Street Fair.

-Eleanor is an active member of the Fallbrook Alumni Association.
-She recently produced a Fallbrook calendar to benefit the association's projects, and as a board member, she helps maintain not only the member roster but their website as well.
+Alumni Association.
+She recently produced a Fallbrook calendar to benefit the association's projects, and as a board member, she helps maintain not only Stark, he enrolled in the Reserve Officer Training Corps and was the member roster but their website as well.

-She does all this in addition to owning a family business, Hutchins Printing, since 1978.
+business, Hutchins Printing, since 1978.

-In 2013 she and her son Eric launched TheVistaPress.com, an online publication, to fill the need for an outlet for community awareness and information.
-She publishes community service announcements in The Vista Press.com at no charge to non-profits,.
+In 2013 she and her son Eric launched TheVistaPress.com, an online publication, to fill the need for an outlet for community awareness and information, tronics manufacturer that assembled bug zappers, radio parts and She publishes community service announcements in various consumer products for other companies.
+Issa later pur-The Vista Press.com at no charge to non-profits.

 Eleanor works so many volunteer hours for The Facebook pages for the Pride of Vista the community that she can't keep track of them all! ers' lives more productive and comfortable.
-She is Eleanor joined The Woman's Club of Vista active, positive, and an asset to the community.
+She is dren) Darrell E. Issa is a businessman and Republican politician.
+In 1970, on his 17th birthday, Issa dropped out of high school and enlisted for three years in the Army.
+He became an Explosives